 v.
 Receive and file the second copy of the annual reports of Regional members.

 vi.
-Process, review, and recommend to the Circle of Directors all new applications for commissioning and chapter status.
+Process, review, and recommend to the Circle of Directors all new applications for commissioning.

 vii.
-Contact all unpaid members, communities and chapters to motivate renewal or to learn reasons for not continuing with FCM, or to uncover possible hardship situations.
+Contact all unpaid members, communities to motivate renewal or to learn reasons for not continuing with FCM, or to uncover possible hardship situations.

 vii.
-Make quarterly contacts by phone, mail, email or meetings with members, communities, and chapters in the Regions.
+Make quarterly contacts by phone, mail, email or meetings with members, communities in the Regions.

 viii.
 Submit written reports to the Circle of Directors prior to its meeting.